Olympiad: Anolympiad

 Though the games were held without interruption, on more than one occasion they were held by others than the Eleians.
 The Eleians declared such games Anolympiads (non-Olympics), but it is assumed the winners were nevertheless recorded.

 End of the era

 During the 3rd century, records of the games are so scanty that historians are not certain whether after 261 they were still held every four years.
-Some winners were recorded though, until the 293rd and last Olympiad of AD 393.
-In 394, Roman Emperor Theodosius I outlawed the games at Olympia as pagan.
-Though it would have been possible to continue the reckoning by just counting four-year periods, by the middle of the 5th century reckoning by Olympiads had ceased.
+Some winners were recorded though, until the 293rd Olympiad of AD 393.

+Although the end of the games has sometimes been linked to the anti-pagan laws of Theodosius I (391–392) or Theodosius II (435), this is no longer widely accepted.
+The last games at Olympia were probably held in the first half of the 5th century.
+The last datable Olympic festival took place at Antioch in 520.
+Dating by Olympiads survived the Olympics themselves.
+The Chronicon Paschale dates events by Olympiad down to the 352nd Olympiad (AD 628).